-The Alonzo W. Ashley Internship Program provides four interns practical experience in mission critical fields with the expressed objective of bridging education and professional work experience for underrepresented groups.
-These one-year, limited term positions will provide the participant with valuable experience working at a DOE National Lab and exposure to world class science and operations.
+The Alonzo W. Ashley Internship Program provides interns practical experience in mission critical fields with the expressed objective of bridging education and professional work experience for underrepresented groups.
+These one-year, limited term positions will provide the participant with valuable experience working at a DOE National Laboratory and exposure to world class science and operations.

 Candidates must have completed their undergraduate, graduate or doctorate program (depending on the identified position) and be a U.S. citizen or documented resident alien.
 Further, their career aspirations must lie within the scope of employment opportunities available at SLAC.